absoluteAquarian/MonoSound/README.md

 ### How it Works

-MonoSound is able to process WAVE data from `.wav` and compiled `.xnb` files directly.
+MonoSound is able to process WAVE data from the following formats:
+- `.wav`: WAV audio
+- `.xnb`: Compiled MonoGame `SoundEffect` files
+- `.ogg`: OGG Vorbis audio

 First, the library needs to be initialized via `MonoSoundManager.Init();`, preferably in the `Game.LoadContent()` method.